The real answer to this question is quite simple and pretty straightforward.

 "Whiche after that the wretches parceiued, first by the strugling with the paines of death, and after long lying styll, to be throughly dead: they laide their bodies naked out vppon the bed, and fetched sir Iames to see them.
 Which vpon the sight of them, caused those murtherers........... to burye them at the stayre foote, metely depe in the grounde vnder a great heape of stones.......
 Than rode sir Iames in geat haste to king Richarde, and shewed him al the maner of the murther, who gaue hym gret thanks."

-The 'story' that the remains are of Edward and Richard, stems partly from the work of Professor William Wright and Dr George Northcroft who published their findings in ‘The Sons of Edward IV.
-A re-examination of the evidence on their deaths and on the Bones in Westminster Abbey’ This work ought be treated with caution, DNA aside, I wonder how it can be suggested that they were, in life, the princes, if they never established the sex of the skeletons?
+The 'story' that the remains are of Edward and Richard, stems partly from the work of Professor William Wright and Dr. George Northcroft who published their findings in ‘The Sons of Edward IV.
+A re-examination of the evidence on their deaths and on the Bones in Westminster Abbey’ This work ought to be treated with caution, DNA aside, I wonder how it can be suggested that they were, in life, the princes, if they never established the sex of the skeletons?
 In 1986 it was pointed out that a couple of important facts from the study were not mentioned.
-Firstly, there were indications in "existing and unerupted teeth" that suggested that one of the skeletons was a female and secondly the age gap between the two remains were less than three years of the princes.
+Firstly, there were indications in "existing and unerupted teeth" that suggested that one of the skeletons was a female, and secondly, the age gap between the two remains was less than three years between the birth of the princes.